 - Pour ¼ cup of distilled white vinegar down the drain

-- Attach a shop vac to the drain and use until water flows freely into the collection canister
+- Attach a shop vac to the drain and use it until water flows freely into the collection canister

 - Insert a long plumber’s snake into the drain and remove the clog